 - Real Estate – size can be an issue with PLC installations and if it is a concern, look into compact or slim form factor designs.
 Also look for high I/O density.
 Check the maximum number of points per module and modules per base.
-More I/O points per module equals less modules and therefore more space.
+More I/O points per module equals less modules and less required space.

 - Wiring Options – screw type and spring clamp connectors are most common with I/O modules.
 Wiring connection systems like the ZipLinks wiring solution may also be available.

-- Mounting Options – See what options are available and which you require: DIN rail, panel mount or both.
+- Mounting Options – See what PLC hardware mounting options are available and which you require: DIN rail, panel mount or both.

 - Environmental Certifications – make sure the PLC hardware you are using is certified for the environment it will reside in.
 For instance, hazardous locations may require extra precautions.

 - Quality Control Certifications – see what kind of testing was done to verify the PLC hardware’s durability.
 Extreme temperature, electric shock and vibration testing are a few examples.
 By the way, if you have ever wondered what vibration testing was all about, wonder no more.
-See the Productivity2000’s vibration test in action below or click here:
+To see the Productivity2000’s vibration test in action, click here